andresnowak/PMPP-solutions/chapter-3/solutions.md

 A CUDA programmer says that if they launch a kernel with **only 32 threads in each block**, they can **leave out the `__syncthreads()` instruction** wherever barrier synchronization is needed.
 Do you think this is a good idea?
 Explain.

-**Answer**: No, because even though a warps executes in lockstep, we don't have a guarantee in memory consistency (but in CPU with SIMD it is correct, so im not completely sure, I think if there is no divergence then there is no problem)
+**Answer**: No, because even though a warps executes in lockstep, threads in a warp can have different execution timings, if all threads in a warp need to complete a phase before they can move on, it is necessary to barrier synchronization like `__syncwarp()`

 ---